Search for Welch girls brings investigators back to Picher for new dig

-PICHER — A search team is returning to a familiar site Friday seeking the remains of Lauria Bible and Ashley Freeman, two Craig County teens missing for two decades.
+PICHER — A search team is returning to a familiar site on Friday to look again for the remains of Lauria Bible and Ashley Freeman, two Craig County teens who have been missing for two decades.

 The property once belonged to David Pennington, a suspect along with Phil Welch and Ronnie Busick in the Dec.
 30, 1999, arson and shooting deaths of Ashley’s parents, Danny and Kathy Freeman.

-Pennington moved into the mobile home in the later part of January 2000.
+Pennington moved into a mobile home there in the later part of January 2000.

-“We are expanding the search area and searching the entire property,” Stansill said.
+“We are expanding the search area and searching the entire property,” said Gary Stansill, investigator for the District Attorney’s Office.

-Pennington’s property was located approximately three blocks from Welch’s mobile home, where investigators believe the 16-year-old best friends were tortured, raped, drugged and kept as hostages for around two weeks in January 2000 and eventually killed.
+Pennington’s property was approximately three blocks from Welch’s mobile home, where investigators believe the 16-year-old friends were tortured, raped, drugged and kept captive for around two weeks in January 2000 before being killed.

-Welch and Pennington have since died; Busick was sentenced to a 10-year prison term on a reduced charge of accessory to murder.
+Welch and Pennington have since died; Busick was sentenced to a 10-year prison term on a reduced charge of accessory to murder, but he has not led authorities to the girls' bodies.

 Stansill said more evidence keeps him and Tammy Ferrari, an Oklahoma State Bureau of Investigation cold case agent, returning to Pennington’s former homestead.

 Initially, Busick said Pennington told him the girls were buried in a root cellar.
-Later he recanted and said Pennington talked only of filling a root cellar in.
+Later he recanted that statement and said Pennington talked only of filling in a root cellar.

 “Additional evidence shows there is some kind of underground structure on the property,” Stansill said.